nybatista/frontend-assignment/README.md

 ```
  src/index.js
 ```
-* No external libraries or packages are allowed
+* No external libraries or packages are allowed.
+* The page should peform correctly on both Development and Production environments.
      ##### JSON Data
      * The URL for the json file, <b><i>src/static/data/cards-data.json</i></b>, will be accessed using either <i>import</i> or <i>require</i>.
      * The <i>users</i> array will be returned by calling the JavaScript Fetch API on the json file URL.